 Why Are Venture Capitalists so Picky With the Startups They Fund?

 Startup entrepreneurs need to understand that Venture Capitalists take risks investing in growing startups.
 New ventures usually have little or few sales in the early growth stage, hence, they need heavy funding to start out.
 Startup founders also usually lack good management experiences and end up developing a shallow business plan.
 So what happens when venture capitalists invest in a company that doesn’t make it?
-Short answer: they lose their investment and this is why VCs are particular with their investment money.
+Short answer: they lose their investment.
+100%.

 What Type of Companies Do Venture Capitalists Invest In?